 3. Quorn vegan pieces may contain wheat gluten so be sure and check the label of any vegan Quorn products that you find, as you may need to choose another protein alternative that is certified as gluten-free.

+Vegan Quorn pieces cook fine within the slow cooker especially if cooked on the high setting for up to 4 hours.
+Any longer may result in a breakdown of the Quorn structure.
 Incidentally, Quorn does not actually recommend slow cooking on a low temperature for a long time, for their product, as they state that the texture can change.
-However, I have not found the vegan Quorn pieces to be adversely affected if cooked on the higher setting for up to 4 hours.
+However, we have not found the vegan Quorn pieces to be adversely affected if cooked on the higher setting for up to 4 hours.

 ***please note: For US measurements: 'cups, tablespoons, and ounces' click the button within the recipe that states US customary and the measurements will change***